 TM2 is located mainly towards the extracellular side of the intramembrane domain, above the selectivity filter pathway.
 This may explain the lower frequency of variants that shift the voltage dependence of activation.
-The variants with shifted voltage dependence in TM2 are located close to the Cl- ions (P480, G483, V536) or in the proximity of the TM1 of the neighbouring subunit (G523, G551, M560) (Fig. 6D).
-TM2 also contains a cluster of recessive variants without shift in voltage dependence of activation in homomeric condition located above the selectivity filter (Fig. 6D).

-It is not known whether these variants reduce channel expression or if they prevent the permeation of chloride by obstructing the pathway.
+The variants with shifted voltage dependence in TM2 are located close to the Cl- ions (P480, G483, V536) or in the proximity of the TM1 of the neighbouring subunit (G523, G551, M560) (Figure 6D).
+TM2 also contains a cluster of recessive variants without shift in voltage dependence of activation in homomeric condition located above the selectivity filter (Figure 6D).
+It is not known if these variants reduce channel expression or if they prevent the permeation of chloride by obstructing the pathway.
 Absence of significant subunit interface between two TM2s may explain why the effect of a mutation in one subunit is not commonly transduced to the neighbouring subunit.

-Mutations that showed currents at hyperpolarized voltages affect the residues R421 and M485 located just above the glutamate residue (E232) implicated as an external gate where other mutations with similar gating defects are found (Fig. 6F).33 In particular, R421 forms a salt bridge with D136 that when replaced by a glycine conducts hyperpolarization33 activated currents.
-These data imply that residues above the selectivity filter form a gate that prevents hyperpolarization-activated currents.
+Mutations that showed currents at hyperpolarized voltages affect the residues R421 and M485 located just above the glutamate residue (E232) implicated as an external gate where other mutations with similar gating defects are found (Figure 6F).33 In particular R421 forms a salt bridge with D136 that when replaced by a glycine conducts hyperpolarization33 activated currents.
+These data imply that residues above the selectivity filter form a gate that prevents hyperpolarization activated currents.

-The wild-type ClC-1 channels exhibit a low activity state ($V{1/2} \sim$ -5 mV) induced by hyperpolarization and a high activity state ($V{1/2}$ \sim -45 mV) induced by depolarization, thereby displaying hysteresis in its voltage dependence.
-Transition from a low to high activity state would allow for larger increase of ClC-1 currents at physiological voltages in response to prolonged muscle activity compared to a model where ClC-1 channel activity follows a constant voltage dependence.
+The WT CIC-1 channels exhibit a low activity state (V{1/2}~-5mV) induced by hyperpolarization and a high activity state (V{1/2}~-45mV) induced by depolarization, thereby displaying hysteresis in its voltage dependence.
+Transition from low to high activity state would allow for larger increase of CIC-1 currents at physiological voltages in response to prolonged muscle activity compared to a model where CIC-1 channel activity follows a constant voltage dependence.
 The notion that some mutants (L332R and P342L) showed more pronounced defects in response to hyperpolarizing pre-conditions suggests that the properties of the mutant channels should be assessed using both high and low activity protocols.
-This idea is reinforced by the observation that two mutant channels (A331S and F333L) with a reduced rate of activation when measured using hyperpolarized pre-pulses showed wild-type-like voltage dependence of activation when studied with protocols that incorporated a depolarizing pre-pulse.
-The unusual voltage dependence of activation of L332R and P342L channels following hyperpolarization may be a result of ultraslow activation (Fig. 2).
-All of these variants are found in the linker that connects helices I (TM1) and I (TM2) at the extracellular surface of the channel.
-The IJ-linkers of the two subunits are in close contact but the tip of the linker (L332/F333L) reaches the proximity of residues important for channel gating (R421) (Fig. 6F).
-Our data indicate that the IJ-linker is important for determining the rate of channel activation.
+This idea is reinforced by the observation that two mutant channels (A331S and F333L) with reduced rate of activation when measured using hyperpolarized pre-pulses showed WT-like voltage dependence of activation when studied with protocols that incorporated a depolarizing prepulse.
+The unusual voltage dependence of activation of L332R and P342L channels following hyperpolarization may be a result of ultraslow activation (Figure 2).
+All of these variants are found in the linker that connects helices I (TM1) and J (TM2) at the extracellular surface of the channel.
+The IJ-linkers of the two subunits are in close contact but the tip of the linker (L332/F333L) reaches to proximity of residues important for channel gating (R421) (Figure 6F).
+Our data suggest that the IJ-linker is important for determining the rate of channel activation.

-One of the variants in our cohort (L587V) showed a reduced shift between low to high activity states, a feature that can be attributed to accelerated channel opening and closing.
-L587V was found in homozygosis in two myotonia congenita pedigrees suggesting that the distinct kinetic features contribute towards myotonia and that a normal shift from low to high activity state on electrical activation of the muscle may be important for preventing myotonia.
-The slow component of wild-type channel closure may be a result of ([Cl-]-dependent) stabilization of the open state that shifts the voltage dependence of activation to more hyperpolarized voltages.
-The location of L587 suggests that conformational changes that stabilize the open state occur at the intracellular entrance of the selectivity filter pathway (Fig. 6G).
+One of the variants in our cohort (L587V) showed reduced shift between low to high activity states, a feature that can be attributed to accelerated channel opening and closing.
+L587V was found in homozygosis in two MC pedigrees suggesting that the distinct kinetic features contribute towards myotonia and that a normal shift from low to high activity state upon electrical activation of the muscle may be important for preventing myotonia.
+The slow component of WT-channel closure may be a result of ([Cl-]-dependent) stabilization of the open state that shifts the voltage dependence of activation to more hyperpolarized voltages.
+The location of L587 suggests that conformational changes that stabilize the open state occur at the intracellular entrance of the selectivity filter pathway (Figure 6G).